-- DPWs Sand Filter Operational Status report dated September 19, 2022, identifies 25 sand filters in service (#1-#5, #8, #10, #11, #13, #15, #18, #20, #22,#23, #25-#32, #38, #39, and #41,). - The remaining 23 sand filters are scheduled to be returned into service in late 2024 with repairs to be completed under a capital improvement rehabilitation project. - DPW will submit a monthly report regarding the status of repairs to the remaining out-of-service sand filters. - MES is evaluating the sand filters and their mechanics are replacing and repairing components. - Repairs to sand filters #17, #19, #42, #31, and #14 are underway. - o There are 10 pumps and isolation valves for the sand filters on order. - Twenty carriage motors for sand filter repairs were received for installation. - Repairs to Sand Filter #7 are underway.
+- The treatment system has 48 sand filters.
+Currently, 20 of the sand filters are functioning, and the other 28 are not functioning due to various equipment failures, insufficient sand, and mechanical issues. - MES is evaluating the sand filters and their mechanics are replacing and repairing components. - Repairs to sand filters #17, #19, #42, #31, and #14 are underway. - There are 10 pumps and isolation valves for the sand filters on order.
+20 carriage motors for sand filter repairs were received for installation. - Repairs to Sand Filter #7 are underway with the anticipated return to service in August 2022.